 - 1/2 cup walnuts

-- Rinse the chicken and place in the spice paste, taking care that the chicken is coated.
+Rinse and clean the chicken and place it in the spice paste, taking care that the chicken is coated.

-- Cover the tajine and reduce heat to medium-low.
+Cover the tajine and reduce heat to low.

 Allow to cook for 1 1/2 - 2 hours.
 Check at the 1 hour, 1.5 hour, and 2-hour mark and add a little more water if necessary.

 The tajine is ready when the chicken is tender to the touch.
 There should still be liquid in the tajine.

 In a skillet, add the walnuts and turn heat to medium-high.

 When the walnuts begin to toast you will be able to smell the oils being released.